Curbside Classic Writer’s Guide

 After the image has fully uploaded, you will see it in the Media Gallery, as well as on the upper right.

-Attachment Display Settings: Now go to the lower right corner and set the three options for Attachment Display settings to: Alignment: center.
+Attachment Display Settings: Now go to the lower right corner and set the three options for Attachment Display settings to: Alignment: Center.
 Link to: Media File.
 Size: 600 x XXX (450, in this case).
-Once these settings have been set, there will be no more need to reset them for this post and subsequent posts.
+Important Note: Once these settings have been set initially, there will be no more need to reset them for this post and subsequent posts.
 If these are not set properly, images may not be centered, and will not pop up to larger size when clicked on by the reader.
+Update: CC will default to 600 pixels width automatically, unless the image is smaller, so you shouldn’t have to change this setting.
+(Colored boxes added for emphasis)

 Then click “Insert into post” (blue button on bottom right of screen), and the image will appear in your post.

-Update: the following section on Image Sizing/Image Editor is largely no longer necessary if the Attachment Display Settings have been correctly set.
-I’m leaving it here in case it is necessary to go back and make changes to your images size, etc, after it has already been inserted.
+Update: the following section on Image Sizing/Image Editor is largely no longer necessary if the Attachment Display Settings have been correctly set initially, as they should subsequently be set automatically for all future image uploads. meaning your images should insert at the correct size (600), be centered, and have a link to the Media Library.
+But I’m leaving it here in case it is necessary to go back and make changes to your images size, etc, after it has already been inserted.
 But there is useful info about image sizing in general.

 The maximum size that CC supports is 1200 pixels width; much larger images would begin to tax our server.
-You don’t have to upload a larger than 600 pixel image, but you are welcome to.
+You don’t have to upload a larger than 600 pixel image, but you are welcome to if its a nice image and one that readers may want to see in a larger size.

 If your original image is larger than 1200 pixels wide, CC will automatically reduce it to 1200 during the upload.
 If you’re uploading very large images, the upload may take longer, and possibly time out, meaning the upload will be aborted.
-The preferred option is to reduce your images to 1200 before you upload them, via various free image editing software (like Photoscape).
+If you have a slower internet connection and the upload times out repeatedly, then you may want to reduce your images to 1200 before you upload them, via various free image editing software (like Photoscape).
+With faster internet connections, this is becoming increasingly unnecessary.

 Image Editor: (left) click on the image.
 The Image Editor menu bar will drop down, at the top center of the image.
 Click on the Edit (pencil) icon.